 The other brilliant choice in the Langhe is the Corte Gondina.
 A quite delightful and beautifully restored villa set in some of the loveliest countryside in Italy.

 I cannot recommend enough a visit to Alba Italy.
 Spend as long as possible exploring this magical region of Italy.
 It really is a tonic for the soul.

-For me the pleasure of Alba is more about enjoying the holistic experience of being in and being a part of life in this gorgeous town than any one historical building.
+For me, the pleasure of Alba is more about the overall experience of being in and being a part of life in this beautiful town than any single historical structure.

-If historical sights though are essential to convince you to visit then there are a good few - these are the highlights:
+However, if historical sights are essential to convince you to visit, then there are a good few; these are the highlights:

 September and October are two of the best months to visit.
 The vineyards around town are at their most beautiful, all russets and gold, and the truffle festival is in full swing.